Professor Jack Copeland FRS NZ is the Honorary/Advisory Philosopher, and a Fellow (Honours) of the United Sigma Intelligence Association.

 Copeland, Jack (2014)Comment Les Maths Ont Vaincu Hitler: La drole de guerre d’Alan Turing.
 Paris, France, Les Films D’Ici.

-*Reference from the University of Canterbury, University of Queensland, and ETH Zurich Turing Centre.
+Profile Source: University of Canterbury, University of Queensland, and ETH Zurich Turing Centre.